Comprehensive evaluation of manufacturing operations, verifying adherence to ISO 9001 standards and quality management systems.

 Understanding these typical defects helps you set clear quality criteria and inspection checklists tailored to Bangladesh's manufacturing environment.

-When importing from Bangladesh, buyers must consider: Bangladesh garment exports must comply with destination-market regulations (EU REACH, US CPSIA).
-The Bangladesh Accord (International Accord for Health and Safety) sets factory safety standards.
-Buyers increasingly require social compliance audits (BSCI, SMETA, WRAP).
-The Bangladesh Garment Manufacturers and Exporters Association (BGMEA) provides industry oversight.
-Environmental compliance, particularly regarding textile dyeing and effluent treatment, is gaining importance..
+When importing from Bangladesh, buyers must consider: Bangladesh garment exports must comply with destination-market regulations: EU REACH for chemical restrictions, US CPSIA for children's products, and OEKO-TEX or GOTS for sustainable textile certifications.
+The International Accord for Health and Safety in the Textile and Garment Industry (successor to the Bangladesh Accord) sets factory safety standards covering structural integrity, fire safety, and electrical systems.
+Buyers increasingly require social compliance audits โ BSCI, SMETA, WRAP, and SA8000 are the most common frameworks.
+The Bangladesh Garment Manufacturers and Exporters Association (BGMEA) and Bangladesh Knitwear Manufacturers and Exporters Association (BKMEA) provide industry oversight.
+Environmental compliance is gaining critical importance, particularly regarding textile dyeing and wet processing โ the government has mandated effluent treatment plants (ETPs) for all dyeing and washing facilities..
 Our factory audit process in Bangladesh includes verification of applicable compliance requirements, helping you avoid customs rejections and regulatory penalties.

 The auditor meets with factory management to explain the audit scope, schedule, and methodology.
 Factory documentation (quality manual, procedures, records) is requested.